junipertcy/bipartiteSBM/README.md

 `Version 1.0` - `2017-06-20` - A `pre-release` version that does model selection for bipartite SBM.

 ## Companion article

+If you find `det_k_bisbm` useful for your research, please consider citing the following paper:

 **Estimating the Number of Communitites in a Bipartite Network**